 So my purpose?

-My ambition is to enable leaders to gain this understanding, shift to Clarity, Contentment and Connection, and release their own and others’ potential.
+My ambition is to enable leaders to gain this understanding, shift to Connection, Clarity and Calm and release their own and others’ potential.

-Great leaders > Empowered teams > Improved results
+Great leaders > Great teams > Improved results

 I have a Postgraduate Certificate in Business and Personal Coaching through Barefoot Coaching and the University of Chester